zachcasper/ubs/README.md

 default   Radius.Resources/postgreSQL          terraform                        git::https://github.com/zachcasper/ubs.git//recipes/kubernetes/postgresql
 ```

-This deploys the same Todolist container but adds a Redis cache resource, and a connection between the container and the cache.
+Run the Todolist application.
+The second application definition file deploys the same Todolist container but adds a Redis cache resource, and a connection between the container and the cache.

 ```bash
 rad run todolist-app-2.bicep --application todolist
 ```

 Test out the Todo list.
 It should work and no longer give the "No database is configured" message.

+Click the REDIS connection on the main page and examine the environment variables injected into the container.

 ## Step 3: Swap Redis for PostgreSQL